+Figure 17.
+XMLD-PEEM image of antiferromagnetic domains in NiO.
+In brighter regions, the spin axis is better aligned with single beam polarization employed (double-headed arrow).
+Reproduced with permission.[17]
+Copyright 2002, IOP Publishing.

-XMLD-PEEM images are analogous to XMCD-PEEM images, and in this sub-section we present images of antiferromagnetic domains, where brighter regions are better aligned with the single IP polarization that was employed.
-Fig. 17 shows antiferromagnetic domains in NiO.
-Fig. 18a shows what may be regarded as an XMLD-PEEM image of antiferromagnetic domains in an epitaxial LaFeO3 film, while Fig. 18b shows what may be regarded as an XMCD-PEEM image of ferromagnetic domains in an ultra-thin overlayer of exchange-biased Co, thus demonstrating that PEEM can be used to image different types of magnetic order in different layers of the same sample (the XPEEM images and XAS spectra in Fig. 18 were obtained with a single X-ray polarization/helicity).
-Fig. 19 shows an XMLD-PEEM vector map of antiferromagnetic domains, where good angular resolution was required in practice.
+demonstrating that PEEM can be used to image different types of magnetic order in different layers of the same sample (the XPEEM images and XAS spectra in Figure 18 were obtained with a single X-ray polarization/helicity).
+Figure 19 shows an XMLD-PEEM vector map of antiferromagnetic domains, where good angular resolution was required in practice.